Decay of correlations and thermodynamic limit for the circular Riesz gas: Preliminaries

 \end{lemma}

 Let us observe that (\ref{eq:inverse HN}) is consistent with the decay of the fundamental solution of the fractional Laplacian.
-Indeed the coefficient $(\mathbb{H}_s)^{-1}_{i,1}$ is given by the $i$-th coordinate of the solution $v$ of a discrete convolution equation.
-The continuous counterpart of this equation is $\widetilde{g}_s*\psi=\delta_0$ on the real line, for which the solution decays in $|x|^{-(2-s)}$ away from the origin.
+Indeed the coefficient $(\mathbb{H}_{N,s})^{-1}_{i,1}$ is given by the $i$-th coordinate of the solution $v$ of the convolution equation $v*g_{N,s}=\delta(1)$ on $\mathbb{Z}/N\mathbb{Z}$.
+The continuous counterpart of this equation is $g_s*\psi=\delta_0$ on the real line and it is well-known that the solution $\psi$ decays in $|x|^{-(2-s)}$ near the origin.

-\begin{proof}[Proof of Lemma \ref{lemma:inverse}] By symmetry one may take $i=1$.
-Let $v\in\dR^N$ be the solution of the discrete convolution equation